 We are a clinical-stage immuno-oncology company with a limited operating history.
-We have incurred net losses of \in 47.0 million, and \in 23.2 million for the years ended December 31, 2016, and 2015 respectively.
-As of December 31, 2016, we had an accumulated loss of \in 107.3 million.
-Our losses have resulted principally from expenses incurred in research and development of our bispecific antibody candidates and from general and administrative expenses that we have incurred while building our business infrastructure.
+We have incurred net losses of $\[mathebox{\ensuremath{6}}\]$ 73.0 million and $\[mathebox{\ensuremath{6}}\]$ 47.2 million for the years ended December 31, 2017 and 2016, respectively.
+As of December 31, 2017, we had an accumulated loss of $\[mathebox{\ensuremath{6}}\]$ 167.5 million.
+Our losses have resulted principally from expenses incurred in research and development of our bispecific antibody candidates and from management and administrative costs and other expenses that we have incurred while building our business infrastructure.
 We expect to continue to incur significant operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval and commercialization of our bispecific antibody candidates.
 We anticipate that our expenses will increase substantially as we:

-- conduct the Phase 1/2 clinical trial of MCLA-128, our lead bispecific antibody candidate; - conduct the Phase 1 clinical trial of MCLA-117, our second bispecific antibody candidate; - continue the research and development of our other bispecific antibody candidates, including completing pre-clinical studies and commencing clinical trials for MCLA-158; - seek to enhance our technology platform, which generates our pipeline of Biclonics, and discover and develop additional bispecific antibody candidates; - seek regulatory approvals for any bispecific antibody candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approvals; - maintain, expand and protect our intellectual property portfolio; - secure, maintain and/or obtain freedom to operate for our technologies and products; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operation as a public company; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+- conduct our ongoing Phase 2 clinical trial of MCLA-128, our most advanced bispecific antibody candidate, for the treatment of metastatic breast cancer in combination with other therapies and our ongoing, single agent, Phase 1/2 clinical trial for the treatment of gastric, ovarian, endometrial and non-small cell lung cancers; - conduct our ongoing Phase 1 clinical trial of MCLA-117, our second most advanced bispecific antibody candidate, for the treatment of acute myeloid leukemia; - initiate a Phase 1 clinical trial of MCLA-158 for the treatment of colorectal cancer; - continue the research and development of our other bispecific antibody candidates, including completing pre-clinical studies and commencing clinical trials for MCLA-145, which is being co-developed with Incyte Corporation, or Incyte; - expand the clinical programs to explore new potential combination therapies or indications; - seek to enhance our technology platform, which generates our pipeline of product candidates, and discover and develop additional antibody candidates;

+- seek regulatory approvals for any antibody candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approvals; - maintain, expand and protect our intellectual property portfolio; - secure, maintain and/or obtain freedom to operate for our technologies and products; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operation as a public company; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, manufacturing challenges, safety issues or other regulatory challenges.

-To date, we have financed our operations primarily through the initial public offering of our common shares, private placements of equity securities, upfront and milestone payments, funding from patient organizations and governmental bodies and borrowings from bank and bridge loan financings.
-We have devoted a significant portion of our financial resources and efforts to developing our Biclonics technology platform, identifying potential bispecific antibody candidates and conducting pre-clinical studies and initiating our clinical trials of MCLA-128 and MCLA-117.
-We are in the early stages of development of our bispecific antibody candidates, and we have not completed development of any Biclonics or any other drugs or biologics.
+We have financed our operations primarily through (i) the initial public offering of our common shares, (ii) a placement of equity securities with Incyte Corporation, or Incyte, (iii) an upfront milestone payment received from Incyte under a collaboration and license agreement, or the Collaboration Agreement and (iv) a private placement of common shares in February 2018.
+We have devoted a significant portion of our financial resources and efforts to developing our full-length human bispecific antibody therapeutics, which we refer to as Biclonics®, our technology platform, identifying potential bispecific antibody candidates, conducting pre-clinical studies of a variety of candidates, including MCLA-145 and conducting our clinical trials of MCLA-128, MCLA-117 and preparing to initiate clinical trials for MCLA-158.
+We are in the early stages of development of our bispecific antibody candidates, and we have not completed development of any Biclonics® or any other drugs or biologics.